JesusIgnacio/JesusIgnacio/README.md

 Hey you😄

-I'm a Software Engineer who loves to build awesome stuff with code always as it possible.
+I'm a Software Engineer who loves to build awesome stuff with code always as possible.

 I speak : EN/ES